-- evaluating the compliance and adequacy of disclosures as required by FRS 136 Impairment of Assets and FRS 13 Fair Value Measurement. - (ii) assessment of the competence, capabilities and objectivity of the professioner value, and verification of their qualifications. - (iii) reviewing the appropriateness of sales comparison approach used to estimate the fair value for fish farms. - (iv) enquiry and obtaining an understanding for all the pertinent factors and forces influencing value including recent transacted price of similar property within the vicinity, location, surrounding development, improvement on land and fish pond structure.
+- (i) evaluating the compliance and adequacy of disclosures as required by FRS 136 Impairment of Assets and FRS 13 Fair Value Measurement. - (ii) assessment of the competence, capabilities and objectivity of the professioner value, and verification of their qualifications. - (iii) reviewing the appropriateness of sales comparison approach used to estimate the fair value for fish farms. - (iv) enquiry and obtaining an understanding for all the pertinent factors and forces influencing value including recent transacted price of similar property within the vicinity, location, surrounding development, improvement on land and fish pond structure. - (v) reviewing the update valuation report to ensure the methodology adopted by the same valuer is consistent with last year.